tovihehe/tovihehe/README.md

  👾 I'm currently working on **AI and ML applications**

- 🧠 I'm currently learning **the LangChain framework and its integration with agents**
+ 🧠 I'm currently learning **LangChain and its integration with agents**

  ❤️ Passionate about **all AI stuff, full-stack development and gamez**